 For most people, the safest and most effective way to overcome a methadone use disorder will be through professional rehab.
 The best treatment outcomes are typically associated with comprehensive programs that are equipped to manage every stage of recovery.
 Rehab facilities that provide multidisciplinary care can evaluate whether a dual diagnosis is appropriate (that is, whether substance use is related to a mental health disorder), which can be incredibly valuable.

 If you are facing methadone withdrawal, help is available.
-The Recovery Village Palm Beach offers evidence-based treatment plans that are proven to help people achieve success in recovery.
+The Recovery Village Palm Beach at Baptist Health offers evidence-based treatment plans that are proven to help people achieve success in recovery.
 Contact us today to learn more.

 Grissinger, Matthew.
 “Keeping patients safe from methadone overdoses.”
 Pharmacy and Therapeutics, August 2011.
 Accessed September 21, 2019.